 China town - For souvenirs, photo, and dining.

-Little India - For photo and dining. over 5 years ago
+Little India - For photo and dining. almost 6 years ago

 The Merlion in Singapore is the symbol of Singapore..
 The night life at Clarke Quay..
 The flower garden in the botanic garden of Singapore..
 The zoo and night safari..
 Fort canning park..
 The famous tourist must go shopping area - orchard road..
 Chinatown where all the chinese used to stay and little India for the Indians..
 If you like beaches - you can go to sentosa.. almost 6 years ago

 Well, there are a lot of good sceneries in Singapore.
 But shopping in Singapore would be the best.
 Why so?
 It is because Singaporeans are really booming when it comes to fashion trends.
 They are very updated with new styles and sometimes, they don't just go with the flow.
 They are making their own trade marks in the fashion industry.
 In case, you are wondering what I am talking about, here's a link of a site that showcases Singaporean styles http://lasambucalifestyle.com/..
 You should go and see for yourself why Asians are now trending in the fashion industry. almost 6 years agoAnswered by Sara Tagami via Travellr.com